-Day free at leisure to enjoy the sun, sand and beach.
+Day free to enjoy the sun, sand and beach.
 (B)

 Day 13: Bohol/Manila (Flight)

 Morning, we are transferred to the airport for our flight back to Manila.
-The rest of the day is free at our leisure.
+The rest of the day is at leisure.

 Overnight: Dusit Thani Hotel, Manila (1 night) (B)

 Day 14: Depart Manila

 We bid farewell to the country of paradise islands as we are transferred to the airport for our departure flight.
 Check out time is by 1100 hrs.
 (B)

 We accept payments in US$, CA$ as well as in other convertible currencies like EUR, AUD and GBP.
 Tour prices have been costed in US$.
 CA$ price shown below is an indicative amount reached at by using the conversion rate at the time of web posting and will be applicable if there is no change in the conversion rate.
 Should the currency conversion rate change, the US$ pricing will prevail.
 Bestway Tours & Safaris offers a conversion rate protection.
 Once full payment has been received and no modification has been made to the tour itinerary, we will honour that rate.
 For complete payment procedures, please click here

 |Estimated Airfare (FROM)+|

 |Departures||East Coast||West Coast|